 DownEast Acadia is a region full of vast wilderness areas that border on the unspoiled expanse of the Gulf of Maine.
 This is a place where wildlife can thrive, deep in their own habitat and even close by human activity, given Maine’s strong ethic of wildland and wildlife protection.

-For a true Maine wilderness experience, you can take an inland excursion—by foot, canoe, kayak, air-conditioned van, or pontoon boat—to see the moose, Maine’s official state animal.
+For a true Maine wilderness experience, you can head inland for hiking, paddling a canoe or kayak, on a scenic drive, or by pontoon boat to see a moose—Maine’s official state animal.
 Weighing over 1,000 pounds, with antlers reaching five feet across, they are majestic animals, most active at sunrise and sunset.
 You might even see a moose along the roads, nibbling the vegetation!